Reginald Weaver: Later career

 When Sir Daniel Levy retired from parliament, Weaver was elected as the Speaker of the Legislative Assembly on 4 August 1937.
-In 1938, he was cleared by a judicial inquiry, chaired by Sir Percival Halse Rogers, into Jack Lang's allegations of fraud and corruption in the sale of state enterprises in 1933 when Weaver was the Secretary for Public Works.
-At the 1939 election Weaver was returned uncontested.
+In 1938, he was cleared by a judicial inquiry, chaired by Sir Percival Rogers, into Jack Lang's allegations of fraud and corruption in the sale of state enterprises in 1933 when Weaver was the Secretary for Public Works.
+At the 1938 election Weaver was returned uncontested.
 He served as Speaker until the succeeding government of Alexander Mair was defeated at the May 1941 election by the Labor Party under William McKell.
 Weaver was returned in his seat uncontested.

-However, with the very poor results of the federal United Australia Party under Billy Hughes at the 1943 Federal election, the UAP disintegrated.
+However, with the very poor results of the federal United Australia Party under Billy Hughes at the 1943 federal election, the UAP disintegrated.
 A large number of former UAP members in New South Wales merged with the Commonwealth Party to form Democratic Party in November 1943.
 Mair resigned as leader of Democratic Party and Leader of the Opposition on 10 February 1944 and was replaced by Weaver.
 Weaver then led the party to the 1944 election where it won 19% of the vote and 12 of the 90 seats in the Legislative Assembly.
 Weaver himself retained his seat with 56.90%.

 Weaver's efforts to merge the Democratic Party with the Liberal Democratic Party (LDP) were deadlocked over questions of party organisation and by acrimony between himself and the LDP leader, Ernest White.
 In 1945, the two parties dissolved and joined the New South Wales branch of the Liberal Party of Australia newly formed by Robert Menzies.
 Weaver was elected as the first leader of the New South Wales Liberal Party on 20 April 1945.

 His term as leader of the newly formed party was to prove short-lived.
 Weaver suffered a mild heart attack in the Legislative Assembly chamber on the evening of 7 November 1945 and drove himself home.
 He died a week later on 12 November 1945 at Hornsby Hospital, survived by his wife, son and three daughters.
 At the resulting by-election on 15 December, Neutral Bay was retained by the Liberal Party candidate, Ivan Black, against a single Independent candidate with 56%.